utdata/icj-project-template/README.md

 ### Deployment

-Files are bundled into the `docs/` folder.
-See [Github Pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch) for specific directions on deployment.
+Files are bundled into the `docs/` folder and the _ARE_ committed to Github because [Github Pages](https://help.github.com/categories/github-pages-basics/) is used for free hosting of pages.

+* Review [Github Pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch) tospecific directions on deployment.

 #### Inspiration